4 Steps to Take Now to Reduce Your Student Loan Bill — Permanently

 The forbearance is similar to your grace period — no payments are due — but with one important exception: The interest rate is 0% for that time period.

 Although consolidation might seem like an easy way to manage your loans, if you consolidate your loans during your grace period, you give up the remainder of your grace period.

-So if you graduated in June, you don’t need to make payments until December, but you also won’t accrue any additional interest on those loans until the end of September.
+So if you graduated in June, you don’t need to make payments until December, but you also won’t accrue any additional interest on those loans during that time.

 Make the most of these months.
 Here’s how.